ozanj/naed_presentation/index.md

 <br>
 Alternative explanation for access inequality
-- University enrollment priorities and behaviors biased against poor students and/or communities of color
+- University enrollment priorities biased against poor students and/or communities of color

 Research focus (this paper)
 - We argue recruiting behavior is an indicator of enrollment preferences